Rushland Bois emitting vocal vibrations coast to coast all across the fruited plain behind the Golden EIB microphone.

 California's showing where we're headed in every which way.

-There's two Californians.
+There's two Californias.

-Central Valley, San Joaquin Valley, where it is falling apart.
+And then there's the interior, Central Valley, San Joaquin Valley, where it is falling apart.

 The glue that keeps the culture together in the interior of California is falling apart.

-And on the on the coasts, they're blissfully unaware.
+And on the coasts, they're blissfully unaware.

 Where the wealth is pretty stacked, it's pretty high.

-So if you go to California and you spend time on the coastal areas, you I don't see any problem here.
+So if you go to California and you spend time on the coastal areas, I don't see any problem here.

-You go to the interior, where much of what California does feeds the world and the country and so forth.
+You go to the interior where much of what California does, feeds the world and the country and so forth.

 You'll see it.